lewi0332/udacity-data-science-nanodegree/the_data_science_process/notes.md

 However, for the last two questions:

-How well can we predict an individual's salary?
+1. How well can we predict an individual's salary?
 What aspects correlate well to salary?

-How well can we predict an individual's job satisfaction?
+2. How well can we predict an individual's job satisfaction?
 What aspects correlate well to job satisfaction?

 We will need to use a predictive model.
 We will need to pick up at step 3 to answer these two questions, so let's get started.
 The process for answering these last two questions will follow the full 6 steps shown here.

-1. Business Understanding

-2. Data Understanding

-3. Prepare Data

-4. Model Data

-5. Evaluate the Results

-6. Deploy

-Data Modeling Process

-1. Instantiate

-2. Fit

-3. Predict

-4. Score
+In the modeling section, you will learn that step three of CRISP-DM is essential to getting the most out of your data.
+In this case, we are interested in using any of the variables we can from the dataset to predict an individual's salary.

+The variables we use to predict are commonly called **X** (or an **X matrix**).
+The column we are interested in predicting is commonly called **y** (or the **response vector**).

+In this case **X** is all the variables in the dataset that are not salary, while **y** is the salary column in the dataset.

+On the next page, you will see what happens when we try to use sklearn to fit a model to the data, and we will do some work to get useful predictions out of our sklearn model.

+---

+`20`

+In the modeling section, you will learn that step three of CRISP-DM is essential to getting the most out of your data.
+In this case, we are interested in using any of the variables we can from the dataset to predict an individual's salary.

+The variables we use to predict are commonly called **X** (or an **X matrix**).
+The column we are interested in predicting is commonly called **y** (or the **response vector**).

+In this case X is all the variables in the dataset that are not salary, while y is the salary column in the dataset.

+On the next page, you will see what happens when we try to use sklearn to fit a model to the data, and we will do some work to get useful predictions out of our sklearn model.

+---

+`24`

 There are two main 'pain' points for passing data to machine learning models in sklearn:

-Missing Values
+1. Missing Values
-Categorical Values
+2. Categorical Values

 Sklearn does not know how you want to treat missing values or categorical variables, and there are lots of methods for working with each.
 For this lesson, we will look at common, quick fixes.
 These methods help you get your models into production quickly, but thoughtful treatment of missing values and categorical variables should be done to remove bias and improve predictions over time.

 Three strategies for working with missing values include:

-We can remove (or “drop”) the rows or columns holding the missing values.
+1. We can remove (or “drop”) the rows or columns holding the missing values.
-We can impute the missing values.
+2. We can impute the missing values.
-We can build models that work around them, and only use the information provided.
+3. We can build models that work around them, and only use the information provided.

+---

+`25`

 Though dropping rows and/or columns holding missing values is quite easy to do using numpy and pandas, it is often not appropriate.

 Understanding why the data is missing is important before dropping these rows and columns.
 In this video you saw a number of situations in which dropping values was not a good idea.
 These included

-Dropping data values associated with the effort or time an individual put into a survey.
+1. Dropping data values associated with the effort or time an individual put into a survey.
-Dropping data values associated with sensitive information.
+2. Dropping data values associated with sensitive information.

 In either of these cases, the missing values hold information.
 A quick removal of the rows or columns associated with these missing values would remove missing data that could be used to better inform models.

 Instead of removing these values, we might keep track of the missing values using indicator values, or counts associated with how many questions an individual skipped.

+---

+`26`

 n the last video, you saw cases in which dropping rows or columns associated with missing values would not be a good idea.
 There are other cases in which dropping rows or columns associated with missing values would be okay.

 A few instances in which dropping a row might be okay are:

-Dropping missing data associated with mechanical failures.
+1. Dropping missing data associated with mechanical failures.
-The missing data is in a column that you are interested in predicting.
+2. The missing data is in a column that you are interested in predicting.

 Other cases when you should consider dropping data that are not associated with missing data:

-Dropping columns with no variability in the data.
+1. Dropping columns with no variability in the data.
-Dropping data associated with information that you know is not correct.
+2. Dropping data associated with information that you know is not correct.

 In handling removing data, you should think more about why is this missing or why is this data incorrectly input to see if an alternative solution might be used than dropping the values.

+---

+`27`
 One common strategy for working with missing data is to understand the proportion of a column that is missing.
 If a large proportion of a column is missing data, this is a reason to consider dropping it.

 There are easy ways using pandas to create dummy variables to track the missing values, so you can see if these missing values actually hold information (regardless of the proportion that are missing) before choosing to remove a full column.

+---

+`33`

 Imputation is likely the most common method for working with missing values for any data science team.
 The methods shown here included the frequently used methods of imputing the mean, median, or mode of a column into the missing values for the column.

 There are many advanced techniques for imputing missing values including using machine learning and bayesian statistical approaches.
 This could be techniques as simple as using k-nearest neighbors to find the features that are most similar, and using the values those features have to fill in values that are missing or complex methods like those in the very popular [AMELIA library](https://cran.r-project.org/web/packages/Amelia/Amelia.pdf).

-Regardless your imputation approach, you should be very cautious of the BIAS you are imputing into any model that uses these imputed values.
+Regardless your imputation approach, you should be very cautious of the **BIAS** you are imputing into any model that uses these imputed values.
 Though imputing values is very common, and often leads to better predictive power in machine learning models, it can lead to over generalizations.
 In extremely advanced techniques in Data Science, this can even mean [ethical implications](https://intelligence.org/files/EthicsofAI.pdf).
 Machines can only 'learn' from the data they are provided.
 If you provide biased data (due to imputation, poor data collection, etc.), it should be no surprise, you will achieve results that are biased.

+---

+`38`

+Notice that in the earlier video in the pre-requisites, there was a mention of dropping a column to assure your X matrix is full rank.
+This is not true using LinearRegression within sklearn, because there is a ridge (or L2 penalty used by default).
+However, dropping the columns would also be okay, it is just not required, as it is with OLS without a penalty.

+You will see this holds true in the upcoming content.

+---

 #### Categorical Variables